abbreviatedman/fast/readme.md

 - In your newly cloned repo, erase the contents of this readme, substituting your own if you want your own presentation repo documented.
 You do not have to include your own readme, but either way, **do not leave this readme in**. _Our_ repository is a framework for making presentations—yours _is_ a presentation.
 - Add your deck's content to [the presentation's markdown file](./index.md).
 - Serve the content locally by navigating to this repository's directory in your terminal and entering `npm start`.

+## Example Talk

+If you'd rather learn by looking at a pure example, you can see [the included example talk on Vim](./index.md) for a run-through of some of FAST's features.

+TODO Host Vim talk when complete.

 ## Authoring A Presentation Using FAST